Baby poo guide: colour and texture differences

 Baby poo when weaning.
 Change is ahead!

 So just how often should your baby poo?
+Unfortunately, there’s no set poo guide for infants, only general guidance.

-As a general rule, your newborn baby might poo as much as four times a day during their first week, but this can reduce to around twice a day during their first year9.
+As a general rule, your newborn baby will poo four times times a day on average during their first week of life, but this is likely to reduce to around twice a day as they get older and reach one year old1.
 However, this can differ depending on whether your baby is breast or formula fed.

 Breastfed babies may poo every time you feed them at first, but as they grow and develop, it’s not unusual for them to go several days without having a poo.
-Formula fed babies may poo around five times a day when first born, settling to once a day as they get older.
+Formula fed babies may poo around five times a day when first born, settling to once a day as they get older1.

 The important thing to remember here is that all babies are different.
 So what’s normal for one baby may not be the same for yours.
 Ultimately, if your baby is gaining weight, not in distress and feeding well, there’s usually no cause for concern.
-Another consideration is their diet, as the frequency of baby poo when weaning will be different to how often breast and formula fed babies do a poo.
+Another consideration is their diet as the frequency of baby poo when weaning will be different to how often breast and formula fed babies do a poo.

 Once your baby embarks on their weaning journey, the variety of foods will change the way their poo smells (spoiler alert: it’s more than likely going to be much stronger!).